Gigaspaces/solution-hub/docs/appendix/appendix-a.md

 STARTING_WITH | StartingWith, IsStartingWith, StartsWith
 TRUE | True, IsTrue

-Next keywords are not supported in XAP Repositories:
+Next keywords are not supported in Gigaspaces Repositories:

 Logical keyword | Keyword expressions
 --- | ---